-The terror of an approaching panic attack fuels the fear but, it won’t kill you, it is your body’s arousal centre on hyper alert, its trying to keep you safe by flooding you with adrenalin, you may start avoiding situations where you risk an attack and this may just start affecting your life.
+The terror of an approaching panic attack fuels the fear but, it won’t kill you, it is your body’s arousal centre on hyper alert, its trying to keep you safe by flooding you with adrenalin.
+In response to this you may start avoiding situations where you risk an attack and this may just start affecting your life.
 We are our thoughts and we can make change.

 If you did stop breathing you would faint, your body’s urge to survive would kick in.
 Fainting would regulate your breathing.
-The average panic attack lasts ten minutes, the choice; stay with it, control your breathing or faint.
+The average panic attack lasts ten minutes, the choice is: faint or stay with it and control your breathing.

-What happens; an unconscious thought occurs, usually a memory of trauma, the death of someone close, an accident a fear or phobia, the conscious mind is not aware of the thought but your body certainly is and kicks in sequence of physical events.
+What happens: an unconscious thought occurs, usually memory of something traumatic, the death of someone close, an accident, a fear or a phobia.
+Usually the conscious mind is not aware of this thought but your body certainly is and kicks in to action a sequence of physical events.

-More rapid breathing, a queasy feeling in the stomach, slight dizziness, a feeling of choking, your body is hyperventilating and rapid exhaling through your mouth makes matters worse as oxygen is taken out of your body too quickly with carbon monoxide.
+More rapid breathing, a queasy feeling in the stomach, slight dizziness, a feeling of choking, your body is hyperventilating rapidly exhaling through your mouth makes matters worse, as oxygen is taken out of your body too quickly with carbon dioxide.

 Inhaling and exhaling through your nose will stop this process, running around the block can help get rid of the adrenalin that is coursing through your body but will also continue the need for oxygen.
 Distraction and deep breathing through the nose is the best way to end the attack.